๐Ÿš€ Java Abstraction - Complete Guide (Improved Edition)

 How to achieve abstraction in Java?
 Using abstract classes and interfaces.

-Can interface have method body? โœ… Yes, from Java 8 (default/static methods)
+Can interface have method body? โœ… Yes, from Java 8 (default/static methods).

-Can we implement multiple interfaces? โœ… Yes
+Can we implement multiple interfaces? โœ… Yes, for multiple behaviors.

-Can abstract class implement interface? โœ… Yes, but must override methods or remain abstract
+Can abstract class implement interface? โœ… Yes, but must override methods or remain abstract.

 โœ… Summary Table